hitchtest/hitch/docs/glossary/test_abandonment.rst

 ================

-Test abandonment is the final stage of :doc:`test_failure_habituation` when tests become so unmaintained and ignored that they effectively become meaningless.
+Test abandonment is the final stage of :doc:`test_failure_habituation` when tests become so unmaintained and ignored that their results effectively become meaningless.

 Test abandonment is usually paired with an increased reliance on different